laubryan/p5-samples/README.md

 # p5-samples
 Some p5 samples and examples that I've written for fun and learning purposes.
-Use at your own risk!

-If you use the code in your projects, I'd appreciate a mention.
+If you use the code in your projects I'd appreciate a mention, but use at your own risk!

 ## Infinite Tunnel